Pap Smear or Pap Test

 What is Cervical Cancer?

-Cancer can grow on your cervix ( the lower part of the uterus ) the same way it can grow on other body parts.
+Cancer can grow on your cervix (the lower part of the uterus) the same way it can grow on other body parts.
 Most times, cervical cancer grows slowly.
-It can take 10 to 15 years (or more) for abnormal cells to turn into cancer.
-Cervical cancer often does not cause symptoms until it is advanced.
-Women with advanced cervical cancer may have abnormal bleeding, discharge, or pain.
-A unique fact about cervical cancer is that most cases are triggered by a type of virus.
+It can take about 10 to 15 years (or more) for abnormal cells to transform into cancer. cervical cancer remains asymptomatic until it reaches an advanced stage.
+Symptoms such as abnormal bleeding, discharge, or pain may appear in women with advanced cervical cancer.
+Notably, a distinctive aspect of cervical cancer is that it is predominantly instigated by a specific type of virus.
 When found early, cervical cancer is highly curable.

 Did you know?